EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Go to the [Slack App API](https://api.slack.com/) and click "Create an app", then select "From scratch" in the popup that appears.
 * Give your Slack App a name and select your workspace you'd like to add the bot to, then click "Create App".
-* Under the "Add features and functionality" section select the "Bots" option.
 * Along the left side navigation under the "Features" section, select "OAuth & Permissions".
 Once selected, scroll down to the "Scopes" section.
-* Under "Bot Token Scopes", click the "Add an OAuth Scope" button and then add these scopes:
+* Under "Bot Token Scopes", NOT THE USER TOKEN SCOPES, click the "Add an OAuth Scope" button and then add these scopes:
   * "chat:write",
+  * "chat:write.public",
   * "links:write",
-  * "channels:manage",
+  * "channels:write.topic",
   * "chat:write.customize",
+  * "groups:write",
+  * "reactions:read",
-  * "chat:write.public".
+  * "reactions:write".
-* Now scroll back up and click the "Install to Workspace" button.
+* Now scroll back up and click the "Install to <Workspace Name>" button.
 Allow the app access to your workspace using the "Allow" button on the screen that appears.
 * You will now be shown a page with your bot token.
-Copy the "Bot User OAuth Token" and paste it in the `token` field of the slack section in the `config.json`.
+Copy the "Bot User OAuth Token" (not the "User OAuth Token"), and paste it in the `token` field of the slack section in the `config.json`.
 KEEP THIS TOKEN SAFE AND PRIVATE!
+Your token should start with "xoxb" to confirm it is the bot one.
+A non-bot token will start with "xoxp", which we don't want.
 * Create at least one channel for the bot to post into.
 Put the name of the channel into the `config.json` in the `channelName` field of the slack section.
+* If your channel is private, you must add the app to it.
+You can do this by typing "/all" in the message box and you should see a suggestion popup to "Add apps to this channel".
+Select that and hit "Add" next your app in the list.
+Your bot will not be able to post to the channel without being added like this.
+For public channels this isn't needed, it can already post to them.

 ### Final Configuration Steps and Bot Startup